La Isla Bonita: Commercial performance

 In the United States, "La Isla Bonita" debuted at number 49 on the Billboard Hot 100 on March 21, 1987, becoming Madonna's eleventh consecutive single to earn the title of the week's highest new entry —a streak that began with "Lucky Star" in 1984.
-By April 25, it had reached the top ten, tying Madonna with Michael Jackson for twelve consecutive top-ten hits.
+By April 25, it had ascended to the top ten, tying Madonna with Michael Jackson for twelve consecutive top-ten hits, beind only Lionel Richie's thirteen.
 It ultimately peaked at number four on May 2, marking her eleventh top-five hit, a tally surpassed at the time only by the Beatles and Elvis Presley.
-The track also became the fifth top-ten single from True Blue, making the album the second by a female artist to yield five top-ten hits, after Janet Jackson's Control (1986).
+The track also became the fifth top-five single from True Blue, making the album the second by a female artist to yield five top-five hits, after Janet Jackson's Control (1986).

 On Billboards Adult Contemporary chart, the single entered at number 31 on April 4 and reached the first spot over a month later, becoming Madonna's second chart-topper in the format after "Live to Tell" (1986).
-The single also topped the 12-inch Singles Sales chart, with sales of 75,000 copies reported by July 1987.
+The single also topped the Hot Dance/Disco 12-inch Singles Sales chart, with sales of 75,000 copies reported by July 1987.
 "La Isla Bonita" placed at number 58 on the Billboard year-end Hot 100 chart and number 34 on the Adult Contemporary year-end chart.
 As of August 2024, Billboard ranked it as Madonna's 23rd most successful Hot 100 entry.
-In Canada, the song debuted at number 58 on the RPM Top 100 and reached number one on June 6, 1987, after a ten-week climb; it later ranked number 22 on the magazine's year-end chart.
+In Canada, the song debuted at number 74 on the RPM Top 100 and reached number one on June 6, 1987, after a ten-week climb.
+It became Madonna's sixth number-one hit in the nation, and her fourth from True Blue.
+The track would later rank at number 22 on the magazine's year-end chart.
 It also reached number four in Panama City and number one in Santiago de Chile.